IngSW24/easymotion/README.md

 docker compose logs db
 ```

-You can also use the `-t` flag to attach to the log file and follow new content.
+You can also use the `-f` flag to attach to the log file and follow new content.

 For more information about the usage of docker compose, check the [official docs](https://docs.docker.com/reference/cli/docker/compose/).